Tom Petty and Fleetwood Mac have a history, that's for sure. A lot of it is based on the fact that Stevie Nicks is a Tom Petty superfan.

 Nicks was satisfied with Petty's discards.
 Once, she took home a tape labeled "24 demos from Mike Campbell."
 She found a track she liked a wrote a song around it.
 She even started recording her song with Fleetwood Mac.

-But it was a mistake -- that tape was still Petty's and he had written a song using the same track.
+But it was a mistake -- that tape was still Petty's.
+He still had dibs on it, hadn't discarded it and, moreover, he had written a song using the same track.
 When Nicks proudly played her song to Tom over the phone, he was livid.
 She, in turn, was embarrassed and folded quickly (and had to go back to Fleetwood Mac to tell them that the song they recorded was not going to happen).

 Nicks, for her part, kept the lyrics she wrote and eventually found a new tune to sing them over.
 Her song became "Ooh My Love":